reshinto/reshinto.github.io/docs/languageSpecific/java/readme.md

 }
 ```

-- inheritance
+### inheritance

 - if a class isn't defined as `final` it can be extended
 - superclass members are inherited unless marked private
+- members of the grandparent class are not directly accessible

 ```java
 // enum